 Many of the industry’s employees are freelancers with irregular and low pay.
 Musicians themselves are expected to work long and sometimes antisocial hours; touring can take them away from home and family for extended periods of time; and the physical demands of their job mean that they are at an increased risk of career-limiting injury.

-Classical Music’s Harmony in Mind campaign, launching with the support of organisations including BAPAM and Time to Change, will encourage every classical music industry body to strive for a holistic, supportive working environment in which mental health is destigmatised.
+Classical Music’s Harmony in Mind campaign, launching with the support of organisations including BAPAM and the ISM, will encourage every classical music industry body to strive for a holistic, supportive working environment in which mental health is destigmatised.

 Find out more in the April edition of Classical Music.
 Subscribe here.